 Serious traffic offences include:

-If you go to court because you received a CAN or elected to take a Penalty Notice to court, and the magistrate finds you guilty, your criminal and driving record may influence the sentence you are given.
+If you go to court because you received a CAN or applied to have your fine heard in court, and the magistrate finds you guilty, your criminal and driving record may influence the sentence you are given.

 If you want to get a copy of your criminal record, go to the 'Criminal Records Section' of the